 Lots of seaside towns are quite run down these days, as flights to foreign seaside towns with guaranteed sunshine often turn out cheaper than rail tickets to places far closer.
 Southport has managed to maintain its class and dignity though.
 It is to Blackpool what Llandudno is to Rhyl.
 I can’t think of any more parallels because I’ve not visited that many seaside towns.
 Yet.
 Ask me again in five years, when I’ve visited them all!
 Anyway, I like Southport.

 I make my way from the centre of town to the pier.
 I can’t be bothered to start the walk from the end of the pier – it’s a very long pier, and I did that at the end of the last walk.
 As I reach the sea wall the wind really hits me.
 It’s very strong today.
 It’s low tide in half an hour, so quite what will happen to the wind with the turn of the tide I dread to think.
-The sound of duelling banjos enters my head, but I quickly dispel it.
+The twang of duelling banjos drifts through my mind, but I quickly dispel it.

 The wind is so strong it has piled the sand up in drifts, like snow, along the promenade.

 North of the pier, the beach gets muddier and muddier, with seagrasses becoming more and more prominent.
 My strange friend told me earlier that a guy sank in quicksand just yards from the pier recently, right up to his chest, and they had to pull him out – he couldn’t get out by himself.
 When he was telling me this back at the bus stop I was staring at him, probably with a discernible look of doubt in my face.
 Now when I look at the mud out to sea I can imagine a struggling figure, sinking deeper and deeper as he tries to fight the squelching, gulping aesophagus of the sand.
 He must have thought I was very strange.